Melaleuca teretifolia: Description

 Melaleuca teretifolia is a shrub which grows to a height of 5 m with light coloured papery bark and glabrous foliage.
 Its leaves are arranged alternately, 30-90 mm long and 0.6-1.2 mm wide.
 They are linear, almost circular in cross section, needle-like and with a sharp point on the end.

 The flowers are usually white but sometimes creamy white or a shade of pink.
 They are arranged in heads of 4 to 15 flowers up to 25 mm in diameter arranged along the sides of the branches.
 The stamens are arranged in five bundles around the flowers and each bundle usually contains 6 to 8 stamens but sometimes up to 12.
 Flowering occurs between October and January and is followed by fruit which are woody capsules 2.5-4 mm long.

-Taxonomy & naming
+Taxonomy and naming

 Melaleuca teretifolia was first formally described in 1837 by Stephan Endlicher in Enumaratio plantarum.
 The specific epithet (teretifolia) is from derived from the Latin words teres meaning "rounded" and folium meaning "a leaf" referring to the shape of the leaves as being almost circular in cross-section.